 I have been featured on Buzzfeed and nominated for Hostelworld’s Storyteller of the Year competition, have appeared on Global Canada television as well as radio stations such as Share London, CJAD Montreal, and Limerick Today, and have been consulted by both The Guardian and the BBC.
 I have also done Instagram takeovers for Timeout London and Norwegian Air, and my photos have been featured on the social media accounts of AFAR, Anthropologie, and Condé Nast Traveler.
 I have also been featured on a number of sites including Stylist and Elle.

 Readers are coming from around the world, though the highest number of readers are coming from the USA, UK, and Canada.
-With over 35,000 following along on social media and over 65,000 page views per month, This Battered Suitcase has a solid and completely organic community – no bots, tricks, or games were used to get those numbers.
+With 40,000 following along on social media and over 65,000 page views per month, This Battered Suitcase has a solid and completely organic community – no bots, tricks, or games were used to get those numbers.

 This Battered Suitcase provides readers not only with the how and the where of travel – it provides readers with the who and the why.
 It focuses primarily on long-form narratives, stories that share experiences from the road.
 These stories plant the seeds, inspiring people to travel.
 Photo essays, travel advice, and specific city tips are also highlighted frequently on the blog, as is lifestyle content.